 A:

-In order to do the SML look-up, the appropriate NAPTR records must be in place.
+In order to perform an SML look-up, the appropriate NAPTR records must be in place.
 The assumption is that a NAPTR DNS record exists as a key:value pair.
 A look-up of the "key" in the DNS of the NAPTR record will return the "value."
 The "key" is the hashed value of the urn.
 The value being sought and returned is the URI of the SMP for the next step in the Model.

 Access Point 1 in Corner 2 may be acting in the role of the SML and handling tasks associated with it.
-Theses task could include: * Creating the URN * Creaing the hash value of the URN * Queryhing the DNS NATPR record record * Returning the SMP URI
+These tasks could include: * Creating the URN * Creaing the hash value of the URN * Queryhing the DNS NATPR record record * Returning the SMP URI

 The Python modules provide examples of some ways the tasks of SML could be accomplished, either as, or by, an Access Point or an organization on its own behalf.

 For testing purposes the BPC has is running a DNS server on Amazon Web Services Route53 on the test domain of sc-b2b.us.
 This allows for the registration of urn hashes in the DNS domain of sc-b2b.us.
-These entiries are live in the DNS accessible worldwide.
+These entries are live in the DNS accessible worldwide.

 A REST API is available at https://sml-api.sc-b2b.us/docs to register SML entries, which are the DNS NATPR records on the sc-b2b.us domain.
 This process creates the urn hash based in inputs provided by the user.
 Organizations wishing to register a test urn on the BPC test domain can reach out to the BPC or @mnkellyk for assistance in using the web interface.